johnflavin/coursera-data-science-python/03-applied-machine-learning-in-python/notes.md

 2. A value for k
 3. Potentially a weighting for different neighbors
 4. A way to combine the k labels, like voting

+## Supervised Machine Learning

+### Naïve Bayes

+"Naïve" in the sense that they make the simplying assumption that all features are independent.

+SKLearn has three flavors of naïve bayes: Bernoulli (binary features), Multinomial (discrete features), Gaussian (continuous/real-valued features).
+In this course we cover Gaussian only; in text mining course (part 4 in specialization) they use Bernoulli and Multinomial.

+(Note for the SKLearn implementation of gaussian naïve bayes.
+It supports a "partial_fit" method in addition to "fit", for when data are too large to fit into memory all at once.)

+Pros:

+* Easy to understand
+* Simple, efficient parameter estimation
+* Works well with high-dimensional data
+* Often used as a baseline comparison against more sophisticated methods

+Cons:

+* Assumption that features are conditionally independent given the class is not realistic
+* As a result, other classifier types often have better generalization performance
+* Confidence estimates for predictions are not very accurate

+### Random Forests

+An example of an "ensemble model".
+Combine multiple models into one, which is more accurate than consitiuent models.
+Average out overfitting to different parts of input data in different models.

+Build a bunch of trees using randomized data splits, and randomized sets of features.
+The final prediction is the majority vote among trees.

+Important SKLearn RandomForestClassifier / RandomForestRegressor params:

+* `n_estimator`: controls number of trees
+* `max_features`: controls number of features selected for each tree to fit
+* `max_depth`: depth of each tree
+* `n_jobs`: number of cores for parallel training

+Pros:

+* Widely used, excellent prediction performance on many problems
+* Doesn't require careful normalization of features or extensive parameter tuning
+* Like decision trees, handles a mixture of feature types
+* Easily parallelized across multiple CPUs

+Cons:

+* Resulting models are often difficult for humans to interpret
+* Like decision trees, random forests may not be a good choice for very high-dimensional tasks (e.g. text classifiers) compared to fast, accurate linear models

+### Gradient Boosted Decision Trees

+The "serial" tree ensemble to Random Forests' "parallel" ensemble.

+Training builds a series of small decision trees.
+Each subsequent tree attempts to correct the errors from the previous stage.

+"learning rate" controls how "hard" each new tree tries to correct remaining mistakes from previous round ("hard" in terms of complexity of the tree).
+Lower learning rate means training is slower, but often generalizes better.

+Pros and cons similar to random forests.